Associate Professor of Occupational Therapy Doctorate Program, Assistant Director

 Dr. Short also leads the OTD program partnership with Joni & Friends International Disability Center.
 The OTD students participate in a regional wheelchair collection project as well as an international service-learning (ISL) experience with Joni and Friends’ Cause4Life focused on providing seating and mobility services for individuals with disabilities.
-This experience is integrated in the OTD curriculum and Short has served with students in Romania, Haiti, Guatemala, and Peru.
-He was appointed a visiting professor of occupational therapy at Liaocheng University in Shandong Province, China in the summer of 2016.
+This experience is integrated in the OTD curriculum, and Dr. Short has served with students in Romania, Haiti, Guatemala, and Peru.
+He was appointed a visiting professor of occupational therapy at Liaocheng University in Shandong Province, China, in the summer of 2016.
 For his advancement of the profession internationally, he was awarded the AOTA International Service Award.

-“For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— not by works, so that no one can boast.
+“For it is by grace you have been saved, through faith — and this is not from yourselves, it is the gift of God — not by works, so that no one can boast.
 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 Ephesians 2:8-10

 - PhD Health and Social Care, Kingston University